pablogila/CrystalReader/README.md

 If a value is not found, an **ERROR** is displayed, regardless of whether the **cry** threshold has been reached or not, and the suspicious files are saved to an error log defined by the `error_log` variable.

-This whole section could be summarized in the following sentence: **Always check the files marked with ERRORS because they may be corrupt**.

 If a file is missing, a 'missing file' error will be triggered, but it will not be displayed until the end of execution.

+This entire section could be summarized in the following sentence: **Always check the files marked with ERRORS because they may be corrupt**.

 If you find any other weird error while running *CrystalReader*, please let me know.